-I doused my face in the bathroom as if this will wash the thoughts clean off my mind.
+I doused my face in the bathroom as if this would wash the thoughts clean off my mind.
 Only to find myself staring at my reflection in the mirror.
 My blue eyes I got from my mother, the pale skin from my father.
-My hair has now grown down halfway through my chin and my shoulder just stopping in the middle of my neck just below where the stubbles of my beard stopped growing.
+My hair has now grown down halfway through my chin and my shoulder just stopping in the middle of my neck just below where the stubble of my beard stopped growing.
 I haven’t shaved in a week.
 I hold my chin up looking at my growing facial hair that matches my almost blonde hair.
 It wasn’t light enough to be called blonde, but not dark enough to be called brown as well, often I’d be asked if I was a surfer in the middle of Chicago.
 People are weird.

 Like I said, they were still great parents.
-I told them only after three months when they first appeared together at the same time which had been a month more for Molly who I started seeing first.
-It was my birthday and we were celebrating in Sungai Bantang, Malaysia in the middle of an investigation of a haunted house within the forest.
-Long story short, they were horrified that my mother even cried, and she rarely cries.
+I told them only after three months when the five of them first appeared together at the same time which had been a month more for Molly who started it all.
+It was my birthday and we were celebrating in Sungai Bantang, Malaysia in the middle of an investigation of a haunted house in the middle of the forest.
+It made me see Molly more than usual, knowing she came from there.
+Long story short, they were horrified that my mother just dropped everything and decided for us to go home.
 They told me they somehow felt responsible for my predicament and they felt terrible that I was the one taking a toll from what they got themselves into.
 Being homeschooled and avoided by other children growing up, I tried my best to understand.
 Introverted and not knowing how to process and manage my emotions properly, I tend to realize what I’ve felt at a certain moment a bit too late.
-It can range from hours to years, and what I felt on my eighteenth birthday in the middle of the woods was disappointment in myself for letting them down which I’ve been able to figure out only after a couple of years since that very same night.
-They cut short the investigation.
+It can range from hours to years, and what I felt on my eighteenth birthday in the middle of the woods was disappointment in myself for letting them down which I’ve been able to figure out only after a couple of years since that night.
+They cut the investigation short.
 I tried to make them understand that it didn’t bother me anymore and that I wasn’t scared of it, which was a lie.
-That they didn’t have to call off everything because I wanted them to do what they loved most, this is not a lie no matter how terrified I am at times.
+That they didn’t have to call off everything because I wanted them to do what they loved most, this was not a lie even though I still get terrified by what they do and a lot of things in their point of view of the world still didn't make sense to me.
 “But we love you more than this, Michael.”
 My father cleared it out for me as he booked the flights back to- I wasn’t even sure then because we didn’t have a home.

 Anyways, it didn’t work.
 Although they couldn’t do anything to me physically, they were still terrifying as they shifted reality around me.
 I’d flinch out of nowhere, talk out of nowhere, seeing things that seemed normal even though they weren’t really there, I was more different than I already was.
-This left my parents to go for the last resort, the desperation of going to the doctors.
+This left my parents with no choice but to go to the last resort, the desperation of going to the doctors.
 That’s when I was diagnosed with paranoid schizophrenia.
 I remember the doctor explaining, “His delusions are probably a result of your former work which is why this is the images his mind projects.
 All the horrors and malevolent thoughts and words.”
 I couldn’t listen long because Loreta was now smiling at me behind him as if she was glad I was finally understanding what she really is.

 I got to the cereal aisle where strangely the whole strip was empty unlike the others except for a woman deep in thought.
 She looks at the boxes with all seriousness, varying her options and muttering to herself.
 “Lucky Charms...
 No. Loops...”
 She almost seemed normal except my heart started racing and the voices in my head went silent again.
 Convinced that she’d turn into a horrible hag in a moment, I looked at the fine details that made her, because she was too beautiful not to paint.
 Her hair was highlighted pink, her eyes shone with a kind and intelligent light and you could never get to decide what color they were because they shifted with the colors they caught around her.
 Her lips were bright and smooth as she bit its lower half while her eyebrows met as she looked at the colorful boxes on the shelves.
 Her neck carved and connected perfectly to her jaw, that led to a slender and beautiful form one would call a body.
-I was convinced that this fine creature that I saw would turn into a nightmare in a matter of seconds when the silence of everything seemed to make the ground swallow my shoes, making me stuck in place all of a sudden.
+I was convinced that this fine creature that stood before me would turn into a nightmare in a matter of seconds when the silence of everything seemed to make the ground swallow my shoes, making me stuck in place all of a sudden.
 I gathered myself as best I could as she started to reach her arm out towards the Lucky Charms in front of her, time seemed to slow down as I saw her long and elegant fingers extend.
 My cart started moving, determined to dispel this beautiful piece of my mind before it turns into something way less eye-catching, closing my eyes while I’m on it.
 My heart stopped for a second when I suddenly lurched forward as the cart seemed to get stuck on something, getting the feeling as if I hit a heavy object on the other end of the cart.

 The loud sound of the cart frame rattling echoed through the empty aisle.
 My mouth hung open as well as my eyes when I saw her lying on the floor.
 She held the box of cereals in her arms sitting up.
-“Hey you could’ve asked nicely if you wanted this one, idiot!”
+“Hey you could’ve asked nicely if you wanted this one, you idiot!”
 She glared at me.
 I caught the box she threw at me.
 “Jesus, I’m sorry.
 I- I didn’t see you.”
 I stammered as I rushed over her basket, putting the box inside along with all of her scattered groceries on the floor and then helped her up.
 “I didn’t see you.”
 I repeated as she brushed off her shoulder.
 “Sure you didn’t.
-Fucking staring at me for five seconds, and you still ran over me.
+Fucking staring at me for five seconds, and then just fucking ran over me.
 So let me emphasize the question for you.
 What.
 The.
 Fuck?”
 Great you managed to fuck up in five seconds.
 A new record, Mike.
 My thoughts came back to me.

 I sat in my car just feeling out the card on my chest pocket.
 When do I call her?
 When was too soon?
 I probably should ask Millie this Thursday.
 She’d know what to do.
 All best friends should.
 I finally plucked it out which revealed her name and number in a fine print over the glossy card.
 I sighed before reading it, doing my best to calm down and compose myself.
-My blue eyes looking back at me at the rearview mirror of my cramped up car, wild and confused.
+My blue eyes looking back at me at the rear view mirror of my cramped up car, wild and confused.
 I focused and started breathing slowly little by little, talking to myself in the middle of the almost empty parking lot.
 I finally look up to see what was written in the card.

 The Art Institute of Chicago

 AIC, huh?
 I thought as the golden afternoon light bounced off the card.
 I thought she was weird.
 That was saying something since I’m used to some fucked up shit.
 But maybe it was just weird because most people tend to avoid me because of my awkwardness and she didn’t seem to mind and even joked as if she’s known me for a long time.
 It wasn’t everyday you get a second chance for running someone over a shopping cart too.
 What’s wrong with her?
-I question myself.
+I questioned myself.
 What have I gotten myself into?
 An even more important question.
 I put my forehead against the steering wheel in my final push to get my shit together before driving back home to my dark apartment accompanied only by paintings of my delusions.